Auri-Fex/Halcova/halcova/stories/03_the_constrained_story_v3.md

 "I know."

 "As long as you know."
-She walked away into the festival crowds, leaving Àrnnav and Fèincal alone in the wreckage of a conspiracy she'd never meant to join.
+She walked away into the market crowds, leaving Àrnnav and Fèincal alone in the wreckage of a conspiracy she'd never meant to join.

 ---